PL-RO/anslagstavla/README.md

   Review what we learned, ask for feedback, provide next steps.
 -->

-## PL RÖ's Github pages

-Here we post news and informtion.

-### Other things we coud do here
+## Other things we coud do here

-- Keep working on your GitHub Pages site... we love seeing what you come up with!
+- Keep working on the GitHub Pages site... we love seeing what you come up with!
 - We'd love to hear what you thought of this course [in our discussion board](https://github.com/orgs/skills/discussions/categories/github-pages).
 - [Take another GitHub Skills course](https://github.com/skills).
 - [Read the GitHub Getting Started docs](https://docs.github.com/en/get-started).